The Ultimate Ethical Fashion Guide

 I could stop here, since this is pretty much all you need to do.
-Buying less clothes will simply decrease the environmental impact of the fashion industry, since the decreased demand will signal producers to make less things and thus, pollute less.
+Buying fewer clothes will simply decrease the environmental impact of the fashion industry since the decreased demand will signal producers to make fewer things and thus, pollute less.
 Easy, right?
 If only.

 Not only is it difficult to convince anyone not to buy cheap and decent quality goods, but some of us can’t even do otherwise.
 Cheap clothes are a blessing as much as a curse; developing countries like Bangladesh rely on garment manufacturing as it represents a high percentage of their economic activity and growth, also, this story about Kenya’s secondhand clothing market made us realize the hidden benefits of excessive demand for apparel.